Power and phone:

 This photo shows the old wharf at full length

-The top left photo shows the smaller wharf that came off the beach at Wharf Bay.
-The remains of the piles can still be seen.
-The right hand picture is the stone jetty that is used for the unloading of equipment.
+This picture is the stone jetty that is used unloading equipment.
 The Trust members call this structure "The Block" and DoC calls it "The Mole".

 The following is comment made by D J Scott in a dissertation written in 1974 called Motuihe Island Development proposals for a Recreational Resource